sha0maareda/cleanova/README.md

 ## Calibration

-Open `clinova_main.ino` and adjust the constants at the top of the file:
+Open `cleanova_main.ino` and adjust the constants at the top of the file:

 ```cpp
 // Lux reading below which the system assumes it is night